Advanced AI Cleanup is live. Better color, cleaner results.

 How to Remove Handwriting Without Turning an Image Black and White

-Learn how to use the upload page advanced mode to remove handwriting while preserving original colors, highlights, and layout.
+Learn how to use the upload page high-fidelity cleanup to remove handwriting while preserving original colors, highlights, and layout.
 A practical guide for worksheets, scanned papers, and marked documents.

 R